NatesHonor/ElementalFactions/README.md

 5. Players can now find the custom elixir in the elixir selection GUI (`/elixir`) and obtain it by clicking on it.

 ### List of effects:

-PEED
-SLOW
-FAST_DIGGING
-SLOW_DIGGING
-INCREASE_DAMAGE
-HEAL
-HARM
-JUMP
-CONFUSION
-REGENERATION
-DAMAGE_RESISTANCE
-FIRE_RESISTANCE
-WATER_BREATHING
-INVISIBILITY
-BLINDNESS
-NIGHT_VISION
-HUNGER
-WEAKNESS
-POISON
-WITHER
-HEALTH_BOOST
-ABSORPTION
-SATURATION
-GLOWING
-LEVITATION
-LUCK
-UNLUCK
-SLOW_FALLING
-CONDUIT_POWER
-DOLPHINS_GRACE
-BAD_OMEN
-HERO_OF_THE_VILLAGE
-DARKNESS
+- SPEED
+- SLOW
+- FAST_DIGGING
+- SLOW_DIGGING
+- INCREASE_DAMAGE
+- HEAL
+- HARM
+- JUMP
+- CONFUSION
+- REGENERATION
+- DAMAGE_RESISTANCE
+- FIRE_RESISTANCE
+- WATER_BREATHING
+- INVISIBILITY
+- BLINDNESS
+- NIGHT_VISION
+- HUNGER
+- WEAKNESS
+- POISON
+- WITHER
+- HEALTH_BOOST
+- ABSORPTION
+- SATURATION
+- GLOWING
+- LEVITATION
+- LUCK
+- UNLUCK
+- SLOW_FALLING
+- CONDUIT_POWER
+- DOLPHINS_GRACE
+- BAD_OMEN
+- HERO_OF_THE_VILLAGE
+- DARKNESS

 ### Spawning a Horse with Upgraded Speed

 To spawn a horse with upgraded speed, use the `/horse` command.
 When executed, a horse with increased speed will be spawned at your location.
+Please note that the horse can only be spawned once every 5 minutes.

+## Changelog

+- Added `/f ally <factionName>` command to send an alliance request to another faction.
+- Added `/f ally accept <factionName>` command to accept an alliance request from another faction.
+- Added `/f enemy <factionName>` command to declare another faction as an enemy.
+- Added a timer of 5 minutes before a raid horse can be spawned again.
+- Updated the `show` command to display allies with their faction names and count.
+- Fixed issues with ally invitation and acceptance functionality.
+- General bug fixes and improvements.

 ## Contributing